Lavender Varieties

 Variety in Plant Size

 There is also variety when it comes to size and shape of the Lavender plant.
-You have the dwarf varieties with their compact form that works well tucked into your landscape.
-Then you have the show stopping large mounding varieties such as Hidcote Giant with there long flower spikes that really put on a show in your garden as well as take up a large piece of your garden space.
-Learn more about the mature sizes of English lavender.
+You have the dwarf Lavender varieties with their compact form that works well tucked into your landscape.
+Then you have the show stopping large mounding varieties such as Lavender Hidcote Giant with their long flower spikes that really put on a show in your garden as well as take up a large piece of your garden space.
+Learn more about the mature sizes of English Lavender.

 Variety of Foliage

-You have the Stoechas varieties with their lovely single pineapple shape headed blooms, as well as those plants carrying up to three blooms per stem with lower axillary shoots (Pterostachys Lavenders.)
+You have the Stoechas or Spanish varieties with their lovely single pineapple shape headed blooms, as well as those plants carrying up to three blooms per stem with lower axillary shoots (Pterostachys Lavenders.)
 Then there are the lovely Spica type Lavenders.
-Just look at the pictures in our gallery to see the differences in shape and form.
+Just look at the pictures of Lavender plants in our gallery to see the differences in shape and form.

 Variety in Fragrance

 The aroma is not the same among the different plants.
-You have the sweet true scent of the angustifolias (English varieties) or the camphory clean scent of the hybrid Lavandins and the sharp stout fragrance of the latifolias (Spike Lavenders.)
+You have the sweet true scent of the edible culinary Lavender varieties also known as the angustifolias (English varieties).
+The camphory clean scent of the intermedias (hybrid Lavandins) and the sharp stout fragrance of the latifolias (Spike Lavenders.)

 Variety in Cold Hardiness

 With Lavender growing across different continents and different climate regions some plants are more hardy than others.
-There are those that will tolerate a hard freeze and then those that are classified as tender due to not being cold hardy.
+There are those hardy Lavender varieties such as the angustifolias that will tolerate a hard freeze and then those that are classified as tender due to not being cold hardy.
 You may always grow a particular variety in a pot and move it to a sheltered location to overwinter if it doesn't suit your planting zone.

 With all this diversity available you may rest assured that there is a plant that will work for you in your garden.
 You can now see how easy it is to fall in love with this wonderful herb and plant a Lavender flower garden of your own.